 How to build a smooth Agile workflow for your team

 Not all people are naturally good at planning and estimating.
-This is not a big tragedy as no matter how much practice you get there’s always something that can’t be accounted for.
+It is not a big tragedy, as no matter how much practice you get, there’s always something you can’t predict.

 What Is an Agile Workflow?

 Agile workflow is a response to the rigidity of the traditional project management methodology.
-It works in short sprints and continuously delivers small tasks with getting feedback on that work from end-users.
-This allows Agile teams to respond quickly as changes occur.
+It works in short sprints and continuously delivers small tasks by getting feedback on that work from end-users.
+It allows Agile teams to respond quickly as changes occur.

 However, when changes of requirements or a new request emerge, the challenges begin.
 If you want to know more about this, dive into the topic of Scope Creep in traditional project management.
 In quick explanation, this is when teams have to go through lengthy change control processes in order to fulfill the customers’ requests.
 This may lead to enormous project delays and high costs.

 Projects may require changes because we rarely know the result from the beginning.
 Agile creates a project management workflow with the focus on continuously delivering small pieces of work to clients and receiving their quick feedback.
 This allows Agile teams to adapt to emerging changes that inevitably occur in most modern projects.

 Additionally, the process of Agile workflow outlines the increased visibility in the way work is performed (that leads to spotting challenges early and fixing them timely).

 The workflow process in the Agile methodology largely looks the same no matter what kind of project you have.
 However, software development is the most popular field of the framework application, so here we will describe the Agile software development workflow process.

 Here’s a brief introduction to Agile development workflow.